HIFU Treatment for Prostate Cancer

 HIFU can be safely repeated if the cancer comes back in the treated area.
 Studies show about 15 to 20% of men may need a second round, and it usually works well.
 Follow-up scans and biopsies help decide if another treatment is needed.

-Urologist quote: “Focal HIFU lets us hit the cancer without harming the rest of the prostate.”Mr. Raj Nigam
+Urologist quote: “Focal HIFU lets us hit the cancer without harming the rest of the prostate.”Mr Raj Nigam, Consultant Urological Surgeon (FRCS(Urol), FEBU, GMC: 3265226)

 What are the success rate and potential side effects for my specific case?

-For men with intermediate-risk, localized prostate cancer, HIFU has a success rate of about 88% at 5 years—meaning no need for surgery, radiation, or further treatment.
-Side effects are usually mild: 2% need a pad for leaks for a short time, and 90%+ men keep erections, especially if function was good before treatment.
+For men with intermediate-risk, localised prostate cancer, HIFU has a success rate of approximately 88% at five years (Ganzer et al., 2017) — meaning no need for surgery, radiation, or further treatment.
+Side effects are typically mild: less than 2% experience urinary incontinence, and 90%+ maintain sexual function (FTC audit, n=265), especially if function was good before treatment.

 What follow-up schedule should I expect?